derekhouck/derekhouck.github.io/now.md

 # Now

-I currently work remotely as a developer for [Community Rewards](https://communityrewards.me/) team at [RealPage](https://www.realpage.com/).
+I currently work remotely as a developer for the [Community Rewards](https://communityrewards.me/) team at [RealPage](https://www.realpage.com/).
 I also volunteer with a number of groups including [Tech for Campaigns](https://www.techforcampaigns.org/) and [Out in Tech](https://outintech.com/).
 Before the pandemic had us all staying safer at home, I did my best to attend a board game meetup at least once a month.

 Also, we got ourselves a COVID kitten!
 Meet Dante: